Above Ground Storage Tanks (AST), 719-526-9411. The DPW Environmental Division AST Program staff manages

 The Exchange site accepts cardboard, mixed paper (white paper, newspaper, magazines, shredded paper, junk mail,

 etc.), aluminum, tin, plastic, glass, non-accountable/expendable metals and ink and laser printer cartridges.

 Customers can also bring the following nontraditional items for recycling:

-- Electronics, including computers, cell phones, DVDs, TVs and other devices.
+- Electronics, including computers, cell phones, DVD players, TVs and other devices.
 There is a limit of one CRT TV

 or one flat screen TV accepted per family.
 (Only personal, non-government, electronics will be accepted.)